whitneyburton/portfolios/students/1610-back/jesse-shipley/jesse_mod_two_portfolio.markdown

 #### Cold Outreach
 This was an interesting topic and concept to the class as a whole I felt.
 I do like the idea of putting a friendly email out to show interest and to broaden your connections in a world that seems to be so very connected.
 I have been making it a point to attend all guest speakers and to add each one to my LinkedIn as well.
 To be able to lean on the experience here at Turing and connect on the subjcts of topics brought to us that I feel are interesting and engaging.

-I have reached out to contacts at companies like: HyprLoco, CaptainU, Granikis, and the City of Ft.
+I have reached out to contacts at companies like: HyprLoco, CaptainU, Granicus, and the City of Ft.
 Collins.

 ## D: Feedback